-- Employability skills assessment first week of course. - Completion of pre-placement skills development during taught sessions and extracurricular activities. - Completion of work placement (minimum 5 days). - Maintenance of work placement journal during placement. - Reassessment of employability skills post-placement under controlled conditions. - Controlled assessment in the form of interview to reflect on unit, work experience and plans for the future, two weeks after placement end date.
+- Employability skills assessment: first week of course. - Completion of pre-placement skills development: during taught sessions and extra-curricular activities. - Completion of work placement or other structured professional development activity: equivalent to one working week - Maintenance of work placement/activity journal: during placement/activity. - Reassessment of employability skills post-placement/post-activity under controlled conditions. - Interview to reflect on unit, work experience and plans for the future.

 - 1. The results of an online employability skills assessment. - 2.
-Pre-placement skills development 'My Activities' timeline and witness statements from tutor. - 3.
-Kudos AD 'Compare my Careers' screen uploaded to Navigate.

-- 4. Planning and preparation for placement including strengths and areas for improvement, CV and covering letter/email. - 5.
-Completion of allocated days of work placement signed timesheet and feedback from employer. - 6.
-A daily work placement journal. - 7.
-The results of a second online employability skills assessment (following placement). - 8.
-An observed interview carried out by an external examiner.
+Pre-placement skills development: Navigate 'My Activities' timeline and witness statements from tutor. - 3.
+Kudos 'Compare my Careers' screen or other similar class-based activities: uploaded to Navigate or E-Subs. - 4.
+Planning and preparation for placement/activity including strengths and areas for improvement, CV and covering letter/email. - 5.
+Completion of allocated days of work placement/activity: signed timesheet and feedback from employer or equivalent (facilitator, mentor, etc.) - 6.
+A daily work placement/activity journal. - 7.
+The results of a second online employability skills assessment (following placement/activity). - 8.
+An observed interview carried out by an external agency.

 The focus of this unit is the professional approach required by learners when applying for any form of employment, work experience or voluntary position.
-Learners will be given the opportunity to complete sufficient time in a placement to ensure that they have been able to develop their employability skills and knowledge of the industry/workplace.
-This unit will be delivered by a combination of e-learning through the online platform Navigate, tutor input, visiting speakers from the industry and work placement supervisors.
+Learners will be given the opportunity to complete a placement or other structured professional development activity to ensure that they have been able to develop their employability skills and knowledge of the industry/workplace.
+This unit will be delivered by a combination of e-learning through the online platform Navigate, tutor input, visiting speakers from the industry and work placement/activity supervisors.